 We propose this test as a practical solution to a problem that is a current topic of debate; of deciding the relative merits of two distinct approaches to multi-step forecasting.
-The first approach is to fit a parametric process model by minimising the sum of squares of in-sample single-step forecast errors, or equivalently by maximum likelihood estimation.
+The first approach is to fit a parametric process model by minimizing the sum of squares of in-sample single-step forecast errors, or equivalently by maximum likelihood estimation.
 Multi-step forecasts, from the end of the series, are then derived from this model.
 For a linear model the expected future value may be obtained quite simply, by successively using the single step predictor, treating each prediction as if it were an observed value.
 The result is often termed the plug-in or iterated multi-step (IMS) prediction.
 The alternative approach is to construct a direct multi-step (DMS) prediction as a specified function of the observations, and to choose the coefficients in this predictor by minimising the sum of squares of the multi-step forecast errors.

 Bhansali (1999) reviews many of the earlier contributions to the analysis of this debate, setting out the problem, and presenting the statistical issues.
 Chevillon (2007) provides an exhaustive overview of the current state of this research.
 The most common DMS predictor, termed a non-parametric predictor, is of the autoregressive type, i.e. a linear combination of a finite set of recent process observations.
 However, every parametric process model gives rise to an IMS predictor, for example the widely used multi-step exponentially weighted moving average (EWMA) predictor may be viewed as the predictor from an IMA(1,1) model.
-A parametric DMS predictor can therefore be constructed by using the IMS predictor of a process model but with the parameters determined to minimise the sum of squares of insample multi-step, rather than single step, forecast errors.
+A parametric DMS predictor can therefore be constructed by using the IMS predictor of a process model but with the parameters determined to minimize the sum of squares of insample multi-step, rather than single step, forecast errors.
 Bhansali (1999) gave an example of such a predictor (see also Stoica and Soderstrom, 1984), and HTW show how they can be constructed and their properties evaluated for a wide range of parametric models.

 The advantage of the IMS prediction is that one model suffices for all lead-times, and whether one is forecasting a future level, trend or cumulative total.
-It is also more efficient in the sense of mean square forecast error, provided the process model is correctly specified, although the efficiency of DMS predictions can be restored if generalised method of moments (GMM) is used in place of OLS for autoregressive predictors (Chevillon and Hendry, 2005).
-The advantage of DMS prediction, as a robust method, is clear when IMS prediction is applied using a mis-specified model, as discussed by Findley (1983) and for autoregressive models by Bhansali (1996).
-See also Kang (2003) for a recent practical investigation, and Ing (2003), for a comparative treatment of the asymptotics for stationary autoregressive forms of IMS and DMS predictors.
+It is also more efficient in the sense of mean square forecast error, provided the process model is correctly specified, although the efficiency of DMS predictions can be restored if generalized method of moments (GMM) is used in place of OLS for autoregressive predictors (Chevillon and Hendry, 2005).
+The advantage of DMS prediction, as a robust method, is clear when IMS prediction is applied using a mis-specified model, as discussed by Findley (1983).
+However, we envisage that our test is used mainly when any such mis-specification is subtle, because care has been taken to identify a plausible model.
+See Bhansali (1996) for discussion of the advantages of DMS for autoregressive models, Kang (2003) for a recent practical investigation, and Ing (2003), for a comparative treatment of the asymptotics for stationary autoregressive forms of IMS and DMS predictors.